Frequently Asked Questions

 Q: How do students change their schedules after registration?

 A: There is a procedure called Add/Drop for this purpose.
-Forms are available in the Records and Registration Office.
+Forms are available in One-Stop Student Services.
 They require advisor approval and signatures of the involved faculty members.
 The deadlines to Add/Drop come early in the semester.
 The last day to Add is the end of the first week of classes, the last day to Drop is at the end of the second week.

 Q: May students drop a class if they are failing?